bunu23/Reimbursement-submission/README.md

   - **Purchase Date** – the date the expense was incurred
   - **Amount** – how much was spent
-  - **Description** – a brief reason or context for the purchase (e.g., "Conference lunch", "Office supplies")
+  - **Description** – a brief reason or context for the purchase (for example., "Conference lunch", "Office supplies")
   - **Receipt File Upload (Optional)** – users may upload a digital copy of their receipt (for example PDF, image, word file.).

 - **Data Storage in MySQL**